Two Pointer Techniques for Linked List Problems

 -200 <= x <= 200

-While merging two sorted lists involves combining them, here you need to decompose a list into two.
-Specifically, you can split the original list into two smaller lists: one with elements less than x
+When merging two sorted linked lists, you combine them into one.
+Here, you need to split the original list into two.
+Specifically, you can divide the original list into two smaller lists: one list with elements less than x

-, and the other with elements greater than or equal to x
+, and another with elements greater than or equal to x

 .
-Finally, connect these two lists together to achieve the desired result.
+In the end, connect these two lists together to get the result the problem wants.

 The overall logic is very similar to merging sorted lists.
-Let's look at the code details, paying attention to the use of the dummy head node:
+For the details, let's look at the code.
+Pay attention to how we use dummy head nodes:

 class Solution {